• Home

 Check latest price

-• 3 heat levels (Low / Med / High) for warm-up and maintaining comfort
+• 3 heat levels for warm-up then maintenance

 • Wind can cause flame-out unless you shield it